-If the family is large and the need for a large refrigerator, a washing machine with a large capacity or an extra space in the dishwasher becomes urgent, the built-in appliances are certainly not the case.
+Suppose the family is large, and the need for a large refrigerator, a washing machine with a large capacity, or an extra space in the dishwasher becomes urgent.
+In that case, the built-in appliances are certainly not the case.

-As regards maintenance in general, integrated appliances are known to be difficult to replace and maintain.
+Regarding general maintenance, integrated appliances are challenging to replace and maintain.

-It is not at all easy to take out a damaged dishwasher and replace it with a new one.
+It is not easy to remove a damaged dishwasher and replace it with a new one.

-Built-in appliances are firmly fixed under the kitchen shelf and, at the same time, to a cabinet door which usually corresponds to its exact dimensions.
+Built-in appliances are firmly fixed under the kitchen shelf and, simultaneously, to a cabinet door, usually corresponding to its exact dimensions.

-So even if a person has tried to replace his built-in appliance with another, he should still modify the connecting door and the dimensions of the place to perfectly adapt them to the new appliance.
+So even if a person has tried to replace his built-in appliance with another, he should still modify the connecting door and the dimensions of the place to adapt them to the new appliance perfectly.

-There are many people who appreciate and research integrated appliances, above all because they offer the kitchen an elegant and sophisticated look, adding value to the whole house.
+Many people appreciate and research integrated appliances because they offer the kitchen an elegant and sophisticated look, adding value to the whole house.

 Another limitation is availability, which is considerably lower in terms of styles and functions offered by independent appliances.

-To conclude, the budget available to make expensive purchases plays a truly fundamental role.
+To conclude, the budget available for expensive purchases plays a fundamental role.

-Since integrated appliances tend to cost more, they may go beyond what is available.
+Since integrated appliances cost more, they may exceed what is available.
 In contrast, the independent ones.

-On the other hand, the independent ones have a wider range of prices and therefore finding the cheap ones is much simpler.
+On the other hand, the independent ones have a more comprehensive range of prices, so finding the cheap ones is much simpler.

-Word of advice, Newmatic built-in appliances were created to take care of all the disadvantages of integrated appliances mentioned above.
+Word of advice: Newmatic built-in appliances were created to address all the disadvantages of integrated appliances mentioned above.
 They are cheaper, high quality, and easily installed.
 Check them out.